Today’s economy is driven by innovation, and the proper protection of innovation is vital.

 i.
 Section 55.2 of the Patent Act

-The Canadian Criminal Code also makes certain types of trade-mark infringement and counterfeiting criminal offences punishable by fine or imprisonment.
+Recent amendments to the Trademarks Act also make certain types of trademark infringement and counterfeiting criminal offences punishable by fine or imprisonment.

-In Canada, copyright can be enforced by way of an action with trial or by a more summary proceeding called an application.
-An application proceeds on a paper record and does not involve any rights or discovery.
+In Canada, copyright can be enforced by either an action with trial or by a summary application proceeding in the Federal Court.
+An application proceeds on a paper record and does not involve any discovery process.

 An exclusive licensee may commence proceedings in its own name to enforce its rights, but will generally be required to join the copyright owner as a party unless the court orders otherwise.

-Upon proof of infringement, a copyright holder may obtain a broad range of remedies including an award of damages, an accounting of profits, permanent injunctive relief and on order of delivery-up of infringing materials.
+Upon proof of infringement, a copyright holder may obtain a broad range of remedies, including an award of damages, an accounting of profits, permanent injunctive relief and an order of delivery-up of infringing materials.

-A plaintiff can also elect, at any time prior to judgment, to recover “statutory damages” instead of other compensatory monetary remedies.
-(The right to seek punitive damages is not affected by the selection of statutory damages.)
+At any time prior to judgment, a plaintiff can also elect to recover “statutory damages” instead of other compensatory monetary remedies.
+(The right to seek punitive damages is not affected by the selection of statutory damages).
 The maximum award of statutory damages is $20,000 per work infringed.
-Under legislative amendments that have not yet come into force, this maximum will be reserved for commercial infringements.
-A lower cap will apply to non-commercial infringements.
+A lower cap of $5,000 applies to non-commercial infringements.

 The Copyright Act also makes certain types of copyright infringement a criminal offence.